May 21, 2025 2 Comments

 A black velvet ribbon and black stitching lends a Gothic touch to this Cotton Rag Sketchbook.

 I'd intended to offer this cotton rag sketchbook not just with the black spine stitching and velvet ribbon, but with a black border on the pages too, to truly evoke the most recognisable feature of mourning stationery.
-Unfortunately, despite trying different inks and methods, I wasn't terribly happy with the results.
+Unfortunately, despite trying different inks and methods, I wasn't terribly happy with the results and didn't think you'd be, either.

 But I may try again in time for Samhain / Hallowe'en.
 What do you think?
 Let me know in the comments or feel free to contact me directly, I'd love to hear from you.